What is Moksha ? DO we really know What it means ?

 In other words, liberation or freedom from all suffering is possible only when our cycle of birth and death ends…and as per this definition, salvation is possible only when one attains God!

-Why its so difficult to know what is Moksha?
+Why its so difficult to understand is Moksha?

 When we do not understand a topic or have doubts or mistrust….like the afterlife, heaven, hell, reincarnation etc. then we should have faith and trust in the statements written in the scriptures as truth.
 Above all, the essence of the scriptures is the words of Shri Krishna, The God himself.
 The Bhagavad Gita first and the second most reliable is Shrimad Bhagwat Puran, which is Krishna himself.
 So we too will understand salvation from the words of scriptures / saints only